opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 # Architecture

-ParaglideJS leverages a compiler to emit vanilla JavaScript functions.
+ParaglideJS leverages a compiler to generate vanilla JavaScript functions from your messages.
+We call these "message functions".

+Message Functions are fully typed using JSDoc.
+They are exported individually from the `messages.js` file making them tree-shakable.
+They aren't reactive, they just return a string.

+This avoids many edge cases associated with reactivity, lazy-loading and namespacing that other i18n libraries have to work around.

-The emitted functions are referred to as "message functions".
-By emitting message functions ParaglideJS eliminates a whole class of edge cases while also being simpler, faster, and more reliable than other i18n libraries.
-The compiled runtime contains less than 50 LOC (lines of code) and is less than 300 bytes minified & gzipped.
+In addition to the message functions, ParaglideJS also emits a runtime.
+The runtime is used to set the language tag.
+It contains less than 50 LOC (lines of code) and is less than 300 bytes minified & gzipped.

 ![paraglide JS architecture](https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/architecture.svg)